Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Preliminaries

 \begin{example} Two fundamental ways to modify a quantum state are \emph{unitary transformations}, describing the evolution of an isolated system, and \emph{measurements}.
 A matrix $U\in\L(\HH)$ is unitary when $UU^\dagger = U^\dagger U = \id$.
 The corresponding quantum channel is $\E:\rho \mapsto U \rho U^\dagger$.
 Similarly, measurement operators $M_m$ act on a state $\rho$ as $M_m \rho M_m^\dagger$.
-As a last example, the partial trace is a quantum operation. \end{example}
+One more example of quantum operation is the partial trace. \end{example}

 \subparagraph{Quantum Instruments.}

 Quantum channels describe the evolution of quantum states, \emph{ignoring classical information}---such as measurement outcomes---which plays a central role in ``real'' (or thought) experiments, as in \Cref{fig:Bell}.
 A generalization of channels are \emph{quantum instruments}, mathematical devices that model ``real'' devices by specifying a post-measurement state per classical outcome.
 This provides a framework where measurements are operations producing both quantum state updates and classical data.
 A \textbf{quantum instrument} is an indexed collection $\{\E_a\}_a$ of completely positive linear maps that sum to a trace preserving map (\ie\ to a quantum channel).
 Intuitively, the labels $a$ are the \emph{classical} outcomes ($a^\true/a^\false$) of a measurement---think $a\in \setofrv{A}$.
 An instrument $\{\mathcal{E}_{a}\}_{a}$ induces a quantum channel $\mathcal{E}(\rho) =\sum_{a} \mathcal{E}_{a}(\rho)$, with $\Pr(a \mid \rho) = \tr{\mathcal{\E}_{a}(\rho)}$ providing the outcome probabilities.
 We refer \eg\ to~\cite[page~112]{Watrous_book} for details.